theomoondev/theomoondev.github.io/_pages/projects.md

 layout: page
 title: technical writing
 permalink: /technical-writing/
-description: A growing collection of technical writing samples authored by Theo Moon.
-Please note that all potentially sensitive or proprietary information has been generalized or redacted to ensure compliance with confidentiality obligations.
+description: Please note that all potentially sensitive or proprietary information has been generalized or redacted to ensure compliance with confidentiality obligations.
 These documents do not represent actual company processes or information.
 nav: true
 nav_order: 3
 display_categories: [software, gardening]